 Depending upon the timing, duration and specifics of any FDA marketing approval of any product candidates we may develop and our technology, our U.S. patent or one or more U.S. patents that may issue in the future based on a patent application that we license or may own may be eligible for limited patent term extension under Hatch-Waxman Amendments.
 The Hatch-Waxman Amendments permit a patent extension term of up to five years as compensation for patent term lost during the FDA regulatory review process.
 A patent term extension cannot extend the remaining term of a patent beyond a total of 14 years from the date of product approval, only one patent may be extended and only those claims covering the approved product, a method for using it or a method for manufacturing it may be extended.
 The application for the extension must be submitted prior to the expiration of the patent for which extension is sought and within 60 days of FDA approval.
 A patent that covers multiple products for which approval is sought can only be extended in connection with one of the approvals.
-However, we may not be granted an extension because of, for example, failing to expiration of relevant patents or otherwise failing to satisfy applicable requirements.
-Moreover, the applicable deadlines, failing to apply prior to expiration of frelevant patents or otherwise failing to satisfy applicable requirements.
+However, we may not be granted an extension because of, for example, failing to exercise due diligence during the testing phase or regulatory review process, failing to apply within applicable deadlines, failing to apply prior to expiration of relevant patents or otherwise failing to satisfy applicable requirements.
 Moreover, the applicable time period or the scope of patent protection afforded could be less than we request.
 In addition, to the extent we wish to pursue patent term extension based on a patent that we in-license from a third party, we would need the cooperation of that third party.
 If we are unable to obtain patent term extension or the term of any such extension is less than we request, our competitors may obtain approval of competing products following our patent expiration, and our revenue could be reduced.
-Any of the foregoing could have a material adverse effect on our business, financial condition, results of operations and pr
+Any of the foregoing could have a material adverse effect on our business, financial condition, results of operations and pro